Visas for the Caribbean parts of the Kingdom of the Netherlands

 - proof that you have booked your return journey;

 - proof that you have booked a hotel or apartment (unless you have arranged other accommodation);

-- a valid travel document (such as a passport), which must be valid for at least three months after your visa period ends;
+- a valid travel document (such as a passport), which must be valid for at least three months beyond the validity of the visa;

 - a guarantor's declaration if the purpose of your journey is a family visit or if you intend to stay at the invitation of a resident, organisation or other entity;